As a marketer, you know that building an email list is a vital part of most online business endeavors.

 1. Write Better Subject Lines

-If you really want to spruce up your subject lines, this article has some proven ways to create powerful headlines so people actually open your emails.
+If you really want to spruce up your subject lines, this article has 10 simple tips for writing subject lines so people actually open your emails.

 2. Check Your Deliverability